Pragith/pragith/pragith-net/app/content/blog/2020/2020-06-25-reality-real-time-kafka-vs-batch.md

 This gives us the best of both worlds.
 We have the raw capability for real-time where it moves the needle, but we rely on the stability and cost-efficiency of batch processing for the heavy lifting.

+## What I Tell Stakeholders Now

+I stopped promising "real-time" and started promising "reliable."
+When a dashboard is consistent and correct, people trust it.
+When it's fast but wrong twice a week, they stop looking at it.

+If you can quantify the dollar value of shaving 55 minutes off a report, I will build the stream.
+If you cannot, I will keep the batch and spend the time on data quality.

 ## Conclusion

 Don't let "real-time" become a vanity metric for your engineering team.
 It creates a maintenance burden that is orders of magnitude higher than batch.